inomuh/camfitool/README.md

        alt="valu3s_logo" height="100" >
 </a>

-  This work is also done by [Inovasyon Muhendislik](https://www.inovasyonmuhendislik.com/) under [VALU3S](https://valu3s.eu) project.
+  This work is also done by [Inovasyon Muhendislik](https://www.inovasyonmuhendislik.com/) and [ESOGU-SRLAB](https://srlab.ogu.edu.tr/) under [VALU3S](https://valu3s.eu) project.
 This project has received funding from the [ECSEL](https://www.ecsel.eu) Joint Undertaking (JU) under grant agreement No 876852.
 The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Austria, Czech Republic, Germany, Ireland, Italy, Portugal, Spain, Sweden, Turkey.

 ## Cite

 If the code or data help you, please cite the following the paper.